 Paying for College

 From start to finish, we can help you make informed financial decisions about paying for college.

 While we can’t give you advice for your exact situation, we can point you in the right direction.

 We’ll forward your issue to the company, give you a tracking number, and keep you updated on the status of your complaint.

 Banking on campus

-We hosted a forum to discuss financial products marketed to college students.
-Watch a video of the event.
-We also issued this consumer advisory to help students better understand their options when it comes to managing their scholarships and student loans.
+Last year, we asked consumers, schools, and industry for their thoughts on financial products marketed on college campuses and hosted a forum.
+Read our initial findings and watch a video of the event.
+We also issued a consumer advisory to help students better understand their options when it comes to managing their scholarships and student loans.

 College credit card agreement database

 We collect information on agreements between universities and credit card issuers.
 Check out the database.
 We also released a report to Congress highlighting trends in credit cards on college campuses.

 Choosing your first bank account is an important decision.
 Unlike that first school ID photo, your first banking relationship could last long after you graduate.
 Making a smart decision now will mean fewer surprise fees that can add up later.